-- 1. Participants on the modified, phase-delayed sleep schedule will obtain more daily sleep than participants following the standard Basic Combat Training schedule. - 2.
-Participants on the modified sleep schedule will have less decrement in mood state than participants following the standard Basic Combat Training sleep schedule. - 3.
-Participants on the modified sleep schedule will exhibit greater improvement in basic rifle marksmanship scores than participants following the standard Basic Combat Training sleep schedule. - 4.
-Participants on the modified sleep schedule will exhibit greater improvement in physical fitness scores than participants following the standard Basic Combat Training sleep schedule.

-- 5. The likelihood of participants on the modified sleep schedule reporting occupationally significant fatigue will be lower than that for participants following the standard Basic Combat Training sleep schedule. - 6.
-Participants on the modified sleep schedule reporting poor sleep quality will be lower than that for participants following the standard Basic Combat Training sleep schedule. - 7.
-The likelihood of participants on the modified sleep schedule attriting from training will be lower than that for participants following the standard Basic Combat Training sleep schedule.
+- 1. Participants on the modified, phase-delayed sleep schedule would obtain more daily sleep than participants following the standard Basic Combat Training sleep schedule. - 2.
+Participants on the modified sleep schedule would have less decrement in mood state than participants following the standard Basic Combat Training sleep schedule. - 3.
+Participants on the modified sleep schedule would exhibit greater improvement in basic rifle marksmanship scores than participants following the standard Basic Combat Training sleep schedule. - 4.
+Participants on the modified sleep schedule would exhibit greater improvement in physical fitness scores than participants following the standard Basic Combat Training sleep schedule. - 5.
+The likelihood of participants on the modified sleep schedule reporting occupationally significant fatigue would be lower than that for participants following the standard Basic Combat Training sleep schedule. - 6.
+The likelihood of participants on the modified sleep schedule reporting poor sleep quality would be lower than that for participants following the standard Basic Combat Training sleep schedule. - 7.
+The likelihood of participants on the modified sleep schedule attriting from training would be lower than that for participants following the standard Basic Combat Training sleep schedule.